fddata/fddata.github.io/_posts/2020-06-12-plot_the_munros_1.md

 ![The full plot of the UK Shapefile](../images/munro/UK_full.png "The full plot of the UK Shapefile")

 We can see each part of each region has been given a different colour by default, which I think looks pretty cool!
-It is worth noting that the shapefile did not provide lat/long coordinates, but rather eastings/northings as per the [Ordnance Survey grid system](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid){:target="_blank"}.
+It is worth noting that the shapefile did not provide lat/long coordinates, but rather eastings/northings as per the [Ordnance Survey (OS) grid system](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid){:target="_blank"}.
 Hopefully this won't prove problematic when we are looking to overlay the Munro data.
 Lets find out...

 ### Getting the Munro data